/ Social /

 Menomonee Falls, Wisconsin

 We worked with local community conservation groups to restore and maintain wildlife habitat at the Orchard Ridge Recycling and Disposal Facility site.
-The site has a very successful bluebird and wood duck nest box program, including 28 bluebird boxes and 12 wood duck boxes.
+The site has a highly successful bluebird and wood duck nest box program, including 28 bluebird boxes and 12 wood duck boxes.
 In just one nesting season, they had 17 bluebirds fledge, 34 hooded merganser hatchlings and 32 wood duck hatchlings.